eustin/go-python/README.md

 ## How to use

-Navigate to the root directory where you want to create your Python project and type `go-python` and follow the prompts.
+Navigate to the root directory where you want to create your Python project and type `gopython` and follow the prompts.

 Oh yeah.
-Go, Python!
+Go, Python, Go!